jfredett/minas-tarwon/LOG.md

 it'll be necessary for a while.
 Right now building in place is easier, and working out the deployment strategy for multiple domains is a problem for future Joe.

+# 19-AUG-2024

+## 0006

+I've got loki running, promtail modules roughed in, and I just need to get the prometheus exporters set up the same way.
+I've set them to opt out, since I'd rather have the logs then remain dogmatic to the 'explicit-is-better-than-implicit' principle.

+I like how promtail converts the nix code directly to JSON, and I need to steal that for Dashy, as that gets me exactly what I want, each service can automatically provide a dashy snippet that I can opt into on a per-dashy-instance basis.

+# 20-AUG-2024

+## 1738

+I rigged up vpn routing, but ran into an issue where because the containers now routed through a VPN, they cannot see my local DNS for local DNS queries.
+I think it should be possible to bypass this but I don't really want to at the moment and the whole setup needs some more significant refactoring anyway, so for the moment I'm just going to turn it all back off but leave my changes in place.

+All this happens in `narya`, though, so it's not really visible to anyone but me.
+Maybe someday I'll open source that bit but for now the mystery shall remain.

+Independently and in addition, I stood up `daktylos` in the `emerald.city` domain to be the loki/prom server, and wired up exporters for nginx, systemd, and the `node` exporter.
+There is definitely some overlap to unpack for these, and I'm beginning to dislike how fat `telperion`'s flake is growing, but I think the plan will be to move the logic to `laurelin`'s library, then have a leaner `telperion` library which does the various calculations.
+Domains eventually should be flakes unto themselves, I think, so for the moment that stuff can stay put, but the `scrapeTargets` key is definitely in need of refactoring.

+I also added additional horsepower to `barge` while I work on getting things configured, I really don't care for the `*arr` apps, they feel bloated and it's odd to have them split the way they are, but there doesn't seem to be any reasonable alternative out there, so I think I'm stuck with them for now.

+Remaining, I need to get my dev VMs built, and I need to start thinking about NFS mounting the `nix` store, the two things are not unrelated, but it is a big job so I might take a break from this for a bit after I finish the work I've got going now.

+## 1821

+I'm exhausted.
+There are performance issues to chase down, and things to fix, but I'm tired so I'm going to put this down for a few days, I think.